isabella232/OfficeDocs-O365ServiceDescriptions-pr.fr-FR/Office365-ServiceDescriptions/office-online-service-description/excel-online.md

 Use Merge &amp; Center on the Home tab to combine and center the contents of the selected cells in one larger cell.
 You can change the alignment by clicking the Alignment buttons.

 ## <a name="named-ranges"></a>Plages nommées
-<a name="bkmk_Namedranges"></a> Vous ne pouvez pas créer de plages nommées dans Excel Online, mais vous pouvez utiliser les plages nommées que vous avez créées dans la feuille de calcul Excel dans votre feuille de calcul dans Excel online.
+<a name="bkmk_Namedranges"></a> Vous ne pouvez pas créer de plages nommées dans Excel pour le Web, mais vous pouvez utiliser les plages nommées que vous avez créées dans le bureau Excel dans votre feuille de calcul dans Excel pour le Web.

 ## <a name="number-formatting"></a>Number formatting